 We are committed to safeguarding and promoting the welfare of pupils and young people and expect all staff and volunteers to share this commitment.
-This policy is closely linked with our Behaviour, Child Protection and Peer-On-Peer Abuse Policies.
+This policy is closely linked with our Behaviour, Child Protection and Child on Child Abuse Policies.